cytan299/Mach2GTO_compass/STL/README.md

 ## Specialized STL files

-I made a iphone tray for my iPhone SE.
+I made a phone tray for my iPhone SE.
 Here's the STL file.
 Note:
-  Every iPhone generation may have slightly different dimensions and so the OpenSCAD source code have to be modified for your iPhone.
+  Every iPhone generation has different dimensions and so the OpenSCAD source code will have to be modified for your iPhone.
+See _source/README.md_ for instructions.
+Of course, the same instructions apply for Android phones as well.

 * **iphone_tray.stl** the tray that fits the iPhone SE with case.